Ramlov/P2-project-NIBE-automation/RPi/README.md

 ## Usage
 Connect the pulse to the Raspberry Pi Using a GPIO configured in `config.json` Run the main.py script to collect pulse data from a sensor and update the pulse count.
+Run the updatetime.py script once every day or so through crontab to update the time.

 ## Configuration
 Update the configuration settings in `config.json`